shimaore/wicked-credit/transcribe_as_hls.coffee.md

             pat()
           when pid is pmt_pid
             pmt()
+          when my_pids.has pid
+            pkt
-          when pid is pcr_pid or my_pids.has pid pkt
+          when pid is pcr_pid and not opts.ignore_pcr pkt
           else
             null